 There are various ways that writers can submit unsolicited manuscripts to publishers.
 One option is sending it directly, while others could submit it to literary agents who can then attempt to sell it directly to the author.

-Unsolicited manuscripts are important to the book industry because they provide a way for new and unknown authors to get their work published.
-In most cases, an author will submit their manuscript to a publishing house or agent in the hopes of getting it published.
-If the manuscript is good enough, the publisher or agent will usually agree to represent the author and help them get their book published.
+Unsolicited manuscripts play a pivotal role in the book industry because they allow new or unknown authors to get their work out there and published.
+Most often, an author will submit their manuscript for consideration by either a publishing house or agent, and if their manuscript meets certain standards, either will agree to represent and help publish their book.

 Unsolicited manuscripts play an invaluable role in publishing.
 First, they allow new authors to break into the industry; second, they supply publishers and agents with material for consideration for publication; finally, they keep book publishing fresh by providing readers with fresh voices and perspectives.